 A credit balance may be created if your financial aid exceeds your tuition charges.
-If a credit balance is reflected on the student's tuition account a refund may be requested.
+If a credit balance is reflected on the student's tuition account, a refund may be requested.

 In order to receive a refund, students must fill out a Student Refund Form from the Business Services Office, or may obtain the form by logging on to CUConnect; click on the "Resource" tab and in the "Forms Repository," type "Student Refund Form," which will appear as a Word document.
 Complete this form in its entirety and you must sign it for it to be processed.
 The deadline for refunds to be processed is on Friday to receive it by the following Friday, as long as the funds are available.
 Forms received over the weekend or the following week will not be processed until the following Friday.
 In order to receive your refund, you must submit your refund amount and the funds must actually be posted to your account creating a credit balance, which you can view on CUConnect.
 Any credit balance may be given in person by the Business Services Office, not over the phone or through an email.
 Also, no other office may provide your credit balance amount to you for your protection and FERPA regulations of the University.
 It is the student's responsibility to provide accurate information on the refund form.
 The University will not be held responsible for any inaccuracy on the refund form submitted.
-This includes the amount to be processed for that week.
+This includes the amount to be refunded, bank account information if direct deposited, and signature, as the refund will not be processed for that week.